📅 Last updated: 28th March 2023 | 🕒 Est. reading time: 12 mins

 What else to consider?

 As we spoke about in our DJ Controller post, it will help if you already know what the purpose of your DJ setup is.
-Meaning: is it a stepping stone to playing out or is it just for fun?
+For example: is it a stepping stone to playing out or is it just for fun?

 And, if you do plan on playing out at some stage, what kind of DJ are you aspiring to be?!

-Now let’s take a look at those top 4 DJ software providers in the market right now…
+So let’s take a look at the best DJ software in the market right now…

 1: Serato DJ